Grayanotoxin: Mechanism of action

 The toxicity of grayanotoxin is derived from its ability to interfere with voltage-gated sodium channels located in the cell membrane of neurons.
 The Nav1.x channels consist of four homologous domains (I-IV), each containing six transmembrane alpha-helical segments (S1-S6).
 Grayanotoxin has a binding affinity (IC50) of approximately 10 μM and binds the group II receptor site located on segment 6 of domains I and IV (IS6 and IVS6).
 Other toxins that bind to this region include the alkaloids veratridine, batrachotoxin and aconitine.

-Experiments utilizing squid axonal membranes indicate that sodium channel binding likely occurs on the internal face of the neuron.
+Experiments using squid axonal membranes indicate that sodium channel binding likely occurs on the internal face of the neuron.
 Additionally, grayanotoxin only binds to the activated conformation of sodium channels.
 Normally, voltage gated sodium channels are activated (opened) only when the cell membrane potential reaches a specific threshold voltage.
 This activated conformation allows for an influx of sodium ions resulting in cell depolarization, followed by the firing of an action potential.
 At the peak of the action potential, voltage-gated sodium channels are quickly inactivated and are only reset once the cell has repolarized to resting potential.
 When grayanotoxin is present, binding induces further conformational changes that prevent sodium channel inactivation and lead to a prolonged depolarization.
 Owing to its transient ability to activate channels and increase membrane permeability to sodium ions, grayanotoxin is classified as a reversible Nav1.x agonist.

-Biological effects
+Clinical effects

-Prolonged sodium channel activation and cell depolarization leads to overstimulation of the central nervous system.
-Physical symptoms from grayanotoxin poisoning appear after a dose-dependent latent period of several minutes to approximately three hours.
-The most common clinical symptoms include various cardiovascular effects, nausea and vomiting, and a change in consciousness.
-The cardiovascular effects may include hypotension (low blood pressure) and various cardiac rhythm disorders such as sinus bradycardia (slow regular heart rhythm), bradyarrhythmia (slow irregular heart rhythm) and partial or complete atrioventricular block.

-Other early-onset symptoms may include diplopia and blurred vision, dizziness, hypersalivation, perspiration, weakness and paresthesia in the extremities and around the mouth.
-In higher doses, symptoms can include loss of coordination, severe and progressive muscular weakness, electrocardiographic changes of bundle branch block and/or ST-segment elevations as seen in ischemic myocardial threat, and nodal rhythm or Wolff-Parkinson-White syndrome.
+Although mad honey is used in traditional medicine in Turkey, the majority of grayanotoxin poisoning cases occur in middle-aged males who use the honey for perceived sexual enhancement.
+Slowing of heart rate and lowering of blood pressure are typical effects reported in one review of cases.
+Dizziness, nausea, fainting, and weakness were reported as common neurological outcomes.
+Other early-onset symptoms may include doubled and blurred vision, hypersalivation, perspiration, and paresthesia in the extremities and around the mouth.
+In higher doses, symptoms can include loss of coordination, severe and progressive muscular weakness, electrocardiographic changes of bundle branch block or ST-segment elevations as seen in ischemic myocardial threat, and nodal rhythm or Wolff-Parkinson-White syndrome.